Tutorial: Signin Compose

 That’s all we need to do to obtain and use chatterID.
 Next we will look at how to store the chatterID in Android SharedPreferences and how to use biometric check to control access to the chatterID stored in SharedPreferences.

-At this point, if you haven’t completed your backend, we suggest you switch gear and work on your backend.
-You’ll need the ID Token obtained from Google Sign-In to test your backend, which is why we had you work on the front end up to this point first.
+At this point, we suggest you switch gear to work on your back end and return here after you’ve completed your back end.
+You’ll need the ID Token obtained from Google Sign-In to test your back end, which is why we had you work on the front end up to this point first.

 The ID Token is the second argument passed to addUser() above.
 Put a break point in addUser() and run your front end to this break point.
 Or you can have Android Studio print it out for you using Log.d(), for example.